 Today Christianity is undergoing a renewed and serious examination of its very roots.
 If successful, this will take us far beyond the literal interpretation of an "inerrant" Bible to a recondite universalism consistent with infinite divinity.
 When a religion begins, its earliest followers are those who have been moved by its original inspiration.
 While the essence of that inspiration is best left undescribed, they feel the need to preserve it and pass it along to others.
 In the process less inspired individuals may become dominant and, rather than encouraging an inspiration of each person's own, a prescribed method is instituted and mandatory rules and beliefs — dogmas — are established.

 The root of Easter is not the story of one individual caught up in civil and religious disorder who suffered capital punishment and later rose from the dead.
 It is the story of a universal event that, after lifetimes of training, results in a series of profound awakenings to a sense of cosmos in daily life.
 Rather than a one-time event, initiation continues to this day when nature and mankind provide the right conditions.

-(Reprinted from Sunrise magazine, February/March 1994.
-Copyright © 1994 by Theosophical University press.)
+(From Sunrise magazine, February/March 1994.
+Copyright © 1994 by Theosophical University Press)